 What is Title I-A?

-The Every Student Succeeds Act (ESSA) was signed by President Obama on December 10, 2015, which emphasizes high academic standards for all children.
+The Every Student Succeeds Act (ESSA) was signed by President Obama on December 10, 2015, emphasizing high academic standards for all children.
 Under this legislation, congress authorized federal funding for Title I-A schools.
-Title I-A will focus on its efforts on helping these students meet the same high standards expected of all children.
-This will be acocmplished through enrichment and acceleration, not remediation.
+Title I-A will focus on its efforts to help students meet the high standards expected of all children.
+This will be accomplished through enrichment and acceleration, not remediation.

-The Title I-A staff provides support to students who are struggling to achieve the state learning standards in reading and math.
+The Title I-A staff provides support to students who are struggling to achieve the state learning standards.
 The staff may work in a classroom with a group of students or pull students out of the classroom.

-Title I-A programs have teachers and paraprofessionals to provide extended learning time in literacy and math.
+Title I-A programs have teachers and paraprofessionals providing extended learning time in literacy and math.
 This extended time may be provided during school, before or after the school day.